 Watch out for hidden sugars in supposedly healthy foods

 "Eating too much sugar is one of the fastest ways to gain weight.
-If it's not used immediately for energy (like exercise), the body will convert sugar to fat to store for future use."
+If it's not used immediately for energy (like exercise), the body will convert sugar to fat to store for future use", said Kim.

 "Obviously biscuits, cakes, chocolate and sweets are high in sugar - but watch out for hidden sugars in cereal bars, stir fry sauces, salad dressings, and even breakfast smoothies.
 Check the nutrition information to find out how much sugar is really in your food, and if in doubt, swap it for real fruits, or make your own sauces and salad dressings."